-Increased sales of our security solutions have made a significant contribution to revenue growth, and we expect to continue our focus on security solutions in the future.
+• Increased sales of our security solutions have made a significant contribution to revenue growth, and we expect to continue our focus on security solutions in the future.

 - We have experienced increases in the amount of traffic delivered for customers that use our solutions for video, gaming, social media and software downloads, contributing to an increase in our revenue.
 However, from the second half of 2015 onward, our traffic growth rates have moderated, primarily due to the "do-it-yourself" efforts by some of our customers that are among the largest Internet platform companies: Amazon, Apple, Facebook, Google, Microsoft and Netflix.
 We refer to these companies as our Internet Platform Customers.
-Some of these customers have elected to develop and rely on their own internal infrastructure to deliver more of their media content themselves rather than use our services.
+These customers have increasingly elected to develop and rely on their own internal infrastructure to deliver more of their media content themselves rather than use our services.
 As a result, we are likely to continue experiencing lower revenue from these customers.
-While we have not experienced a significant shift to internal infrastructure usage across the remainder of our media services customer base, other factors may impact their usage of our services such as competition, contract renewal terms and changes in demand for their offerings.
-These factors are variable and unpredictable and could negatively impact our revenue. - We have increased committed recurring revenue from our solutions by increasing sales of incremental services to our existing customers and adding new customers.
-These increases helped to limit the impact of reductions in usage of our services and contract terminations by certain customers, as well as the effect of price decreases negotiated as part of contract renewals. - The unit prices paid by some of our customers have declined, reflecting the impact of competition.
+While we have not experienced a significant shift to internal infrastructure usage across the remainder of our media services customer base, we have experienced a moderation in traffic growth from these customers.
+Factors that may impact their usage of our services are competition (including using multiple providers to handle their traffic needs), contract renewal terms and changes in demand for their offerings.
+These factors are variable and unpredictable and could negatively impact our revenue. - We have increased committed recurring revenue from our performance solutions by increasing sales of incremental services to our existing Web Division customers and by adding new customers.
+These increases helped to limit the impact of traffic moderation by certain customers (primarily those in our Media Division), as well as the effect of price decreases negotiated as part of contract renewals. - The unit prices paid by some of our customers have declined, reflecting the impact of competition.
 Our revenue would have been higher absent these price declines. - We have experienced variations in certain types of revenue from quarter to quarter.
 In particular, we experience higher revenue in the fourth quarter of the year for some of our solutions as a result of holiday season activity.
 We also experience lower revenue in the summer months, particularly in Europe, from both e-commerce and media customers because overall Internet use declines during that time.
 In addition, we experience quarterly variations in revenue attributable to, among other things, the nature and timing of software and gaming releases by our customers using our software download solutions; whether there are large live sporting or other events that increase the amount of media traffic on our network; and the frequency and timing of purchases of custom services.